 Online sportsbooks are always on the lookout to make your sports wagering easier and more of a breeze.
 Making payments and securing your sports betting winnings has never been easier, and whichever way you prefer to pay is available on one of the USA’s legal sportsbooks, including sports betting sites that accept debit cards.
 All of your preferred sportsbook payment methods can be found listed below.

 Becoming as common as sports betting sites that accept debit cards, PayPal online sportsbooks are now widely accepted in the country for all your sportsbook deposit methods.
 PayPal is synonymous with web-wallet security and offering user-friendly processing.
-Almost all new sportsbooks include PayPal in their mix, and existing online sportsbooks adding it to their options.
+Almost all new sportsbooks include PayPal in their mix, and existing online sportsbooks are adding it to their options.

 Visa Card payments, another common feature of sports betting sites that accept debit cards, are available at all major online sportsbooks operating in the United States.
-Like your Mastercard, Visa Cards are available in credit and debit card format.
+Like your Mastercard, Visa Cards are available in credit and debit card formats.
 You'll also find that some of the US sportsbooks will pay out your winnings to Visa card.

 Unlike the ubiquitous nature of sports betting sites that accept debit cards, Bank Transfers are now less common than they once were due to modern web-based options.
 However, bank transfers are still a very popular method to transfer larger dollar amounts as a deposit or withdrawal to or from online sportsbook accounts.

-|Built-for-purpose technology, PayNearMe is designed for US online sports bettors who prefer in-person deposits under $500.
+Built-for-purpose technology, PayNearMe is designed for US online sports bettors who prefer in-person deposits under $500.
 Available everywhere, just like sports betting sites that accept debit cards, players show their payment barcode (printed or on their cell phone) to a participating 7-Eleven or CVS cashier, and pay the deposit amount in-person.

 Not as widespread as sports betting sites that accept debit cards, Play+ provides a quick-and-easy way to deposit at US online sportsbooks wherever your Discover Card is accepted.
 A pre-paid card, simply charge your Play+ with the desired amount and lodge your deposit (Instant approvals – Prepaid – No credit-checks) with your favorite online sportsbook.